opendilab/DI-engine-docs/source/hands_on/sqil.rst

             device = new_data[i]['obs'].device
             new_data[i].reward = torch.tensor([0.]).to(device)

-Regrading the demonstration data, we can leave these rewards as they were.
+Regarding the demonstration data, we can leave these rewards unchanged.
 For a general reward modification, please refer to ``ding//entry/serial_entry_sqil.py``.

-Regrading its performance, we drew a table below to compare with DQN, SQL in lunarlander and pong environments
+The table below shows a benchmark of the performance of DQN, SQL, and SQIL in Lunarlander and Pong environments.

 +-------------+---------------------------------+-----------------------------------+------------------------------------+--------+
 | env / method| DQN                             |SQL                                | SQIL                               | alpha  |